 How to thrive in virtual team meetings, as an introvert

-Do introverts hate zoom?
-Some do, some don’t, but here’s 3 points to help you be a thriving introvert on zoom:
+Some introverts hate zoom, other’s don’t; whatever your preference here’s 3 points to help you be a thriving introvert on zoom:

-- Your own preparation: As an introvert you probably already prepare for meetings.
-Add to that by ensuring you are expert in the system you’re using, you’ve got decent headphones and microphone.
-Try not to rely on the inbuilt speakers and mic as there’s often a short delay as they switch from listen to transmit, making it harder for you to interject.
+- Preparation: As an introvert you probably already prepare for meetings.
+Add to that by ensuring you are expert in the system you’re using, with decent headphones and microphone.
+Try not to rely on the inbuilt speakers and mic, there’s often a short delay as they switch from listen to transmit, making it harder for you to interject.
 Be even more clear on the agenda than normal.
 Write your points down before the meeting, then rewrite them more succinctly, they’ll be easier to put across that way.

 - Help your manager prepare: Help your manager get the meeting pack ready a week early, then you know the agenda was sent out in time for you to prepare.